MAS-RA/AI-Face-Detection/README.md

 ## Sample Output

-The project\'s main script, `main.py`, takes an image as input, detects faces, and provides information about the gender and approximate age of each detected face.
+The project's main script, `main.py`, takes an image as input, detects faces, and provides information about the gender and approximate age of each detected face.
 The result is displayed in a window showing the original image with annotations.

 ## Social Links